-The artist busted her or his energy with – no bull premium taurine – an evidence for the strategy of reappropriation, cannibalisation of a dominant structure by eating it, digesting it and excreting it in an entirely new form.
+The artist that asked for help busted her or his energy with “No Bull Premium Taurine” an evidence that she or he used the strategy of re-appropriation, cannibalisation of a dominant structure by eating it, digesting it and excreting it in an entirely new form.

-TO DENY THAT WHICH IS, AND EXPLORE THAT WHICH IS NOT
+Resolution: TO DENY THAT WHICH IS, AND EXPLORE THAT WHICH IS NOT.

 Artist has been all the time within ourselves alone.”